typelift/SwiftCheck/README.md

 property["Gen.oneOf multiple generators picks only given generators"] = forAll { (n1 : Int, n2 : Int) in
     let g1 = Gen.pure(n1)
     let g2 = Gen.pure(n2)
+    // Here we give `forAll` an explicit generator.
+Before SwiftCheck was using
+    // the types of variables involved in the property to create an implicit
+    // Generator behind the scenes.
     return forAll(Gen.oneOf([g1, g2])) { $0 == n1 || $0 == n2 }
 }
 ```